 It takes just under three hours to complete a full charge cycle with the provided microUSB charging cable.
 When we subjected the speaker to a constant output at 50% volume, it lasted just 7 hours, 15 minutes.
 For parties and outdoor activities, the volume will likely be cranked to 60%, if not more, resulting in a greater dip in battery life.

 How does the Bose SoundLink Color II sound?

 The speaker does a fine job of reproducing audio accurately enough, except when it comes to sub-bass frequencies.
 Most small standalone speakers struggle with low notes.
 Bose tries to sneak around this shortcoming with the SoundLink Color II’s passive radiators, which is clever, but results in unclear audio when the volume exceeds 60% or so.
 Even still, the sound quality is very impressive given the speaker’s diminutive size.

 When taking the speaker outside, the mids get lost due to auditory masking.
 Environmental noises skew our perception of sound.
 Since the human brain has limited auditory bandwidth, it lops off seemingly imperceptible information.
 Though this is important for survival reasons, it’s not great for the speaker’s perceived sound quality.

-Should you buy it?
+Should you buy the Bose SoundLink Color II?

-Now, if you want to save a couple bucks on a comparable speaker, mosey on over to our review of the JBL Charge 3.
-The black model currently goes for $119.95, is IPX7-rated, and lasts 20 hours, instead of the Bose SoundLink Color II’s seven-ish hours.
+Now, if you want to save a couple of bucks on a comparable speaker, mosey on over to our review of the JBL Flip 5.
+This speaker fits into your backpack’s water bottle holster, is IPX7-rated, and lasts 9.5 hours.
+It’s meant to accompany you on all of your adventures.